RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

     $ cp HRIBO/templates/samples.tsv HRIBO/
     $ cp HRIBO/templates/config.yaml HRIBO/

-Customize the **config.yaml** using your preferred editor.
+Customize the ``config.yaml`` using your preferred editor.
 It contains the following variables:

-•	**adapter** Specify the adapter sequence to be used.
+•	**adapter:** specify the adapter sequence to be used.
-•	**samples** The location of the samples sheet created in the previous step.
+•	**samples:** the location of the samples sheet created in the previous step.
-• **alternativestartcodons** Specify a comma separated list of alternative start codons.
+• **alternativestartcodons:** specify a comma separated list of alternative start codons.
-• **differentialexpression** Specify whether you want to activate differential expresssion analysis. ("yes/no")
+• **differentialexpression:** specify whether you want to activate differential expresssion analysis. ("yes/no")
-• **reepribo** Specify whether you want to activate deepribo ORF prediction. ("yes/no")
+• **deepribo:** specify whether you want to activate deepribo ORF prediction. ("yes/no")

 Edit the sample sheet corresponding to your project.
 It contains the following variables:

-• **method** Indicates the method used for this project, here RIBO for ribosome profiling and RNA for RNA-seq.
+• **method:** indicates the method used for this project, here RIBO for ribosome profiling and RNA for RNA-seq.
-• **condition** Indicates the applied condition (e.g. A, B, ...).
+• **condition:** indicates the applied condition (e.g. A, B, ...).
-• **replicate** ID used to distinguish between the different replicates (e.g. 1,2, ...)
+• **replicate:** ID used to distinguish between the different replicates (e.g. 1,2, ...)
-• **inputFile** Indicates the according fastq file for a given sample.
+• **inputFile:** indicates the according fastq file for a given sample.

 .. note:: If you have paired end data, please ensure that you use the *samples_pairedend.tsv* file.

-As seen in the *samples.tsv* template:
+As seen in the ``samples.tsv`` template:

 +-----------+-----------+-----------+-------------------------+
 |   method  | condition | replicate | fastqFile               |